xiawen-wang/Data_scientist_R_exercise/README.md

 ## R markdown report
 The R script was knitted into an MS Word document (.docx).
-This [knitted R markdown report](Data_scientist_R/Data_Scientist_R_script.docx) is easy for people who only use Word to read the R code and the outputs.
-Here, only one final table after all the processes and outputs from the summary number tasks are displayed.
+This [knitted R markdown report](Data_scientist_R/Data_Scientist_R_script.docx) was made so the R code and the outputs can be read easily, especially for those who only use Word.
+The report documented the processing code, the dataframe after all processes, and the summary numbers based on the cleaned dataframe.